 The register that follows is based upon the finding aid produced by D'Archivists to accompany the collection.
 The papers are organized into nine series: I. Correspondence; II.Writings; III.Personal Papers; IV.Subject Files; V.Research Files; VI.Photographs; VII.
 Printed Material; VIII.
 Audio and Video Recordings; and XI.
 A.B.
 Guthrie Jr. Papers Addition.

 Conditions Governing Access

-Boxes 55-56 contain audiovisual material.
-Restricted fragile.
+Boxes 55-57 (audiovisual material): Restricted fragile.
 Reference copies may be requested.
 Consult Access Services for further information.